magicLaLa/ffi_napi-to-rust/README.md

-# ffi_napi-to-rust
+# Rust FFI Examples For ffi-napi

-ffi-napi to rust ffi
+This is an example repository that shows how to interface between Rust and  ffi-napi.